About

 Landon Krentz, Performer

-Eric Rose, Director
+Eric Rose, Director and Set Designer

 Alexandra Prichard, Lighting Designer

-Orlando Retana Porras, Composition and Sound Design
+Orlando Retana Porras, Composition and Sound Designer

-DeNeane Osmond, Design Assistant and Costume Design
+DeNeane Osmond, Design Assistant and Costume Designer

 Aaman Merali, Technical Director